 In 1972, tuition, room & board for the school was $2,200, which included everything except laundry and books.
 Enrollment was near capacity that year with about 250 students.
 The event center building, originally the student union/dining hall, was constructed in 1973.
 In 1985, because of declining enrollment, the Abbey announced it would close the doors of the school but would continue to function as a monastery.

 The monastic program began a process of dissolution in 2002 and closed in 2005.
 The campus was sold to a private investment company in 2007.
-Today the the campus is over 200 acres and is used as an events complex with all types of events happening including weddings, meetings, banquets, retreats, reunions, car shows, expos, celebrations and the list goes on.
+Today the the campus is over 180 acres and is used as an events complex with all types of events happening including weddings, meetings, banquets, retreats, reunions, car shows, expos, celebrations and the list goes on.
 The front 50 acres being occupied by the many buildings constructed over the years and the remaining acreage is farmed.
+Several of the buildings have been converted to office space and there is space currently available for lease.